CryptoSignal/Crypto-Signal/README.md

 # Behaviours

 A behaviour is a functionality of the program that can be modified via the "selected\_task" value in `default-config.json`.
-It current accepts three values: 'default', 'rsi\_bot', 'reporter', and 'server'.
+It current accepts three values: 'default', 'simple\_bot', 'reporter', and 'server'.

 ## Default